dshovchko/flarum-image-migrate/README.md

 # Run the scan and migrate matching images immediately
 php flarum image-migrate:check --all --fix

+# Run the scan and migrate matching images immediately with scale
+php flarum image-migrate:check --all --fix --scaleFactor=1.5

 # Email the report
 php flarum image-migrate:check --all --mailto=admin@example.com